marcusGH/gdpr-and-the-state-of-privacy-in-todays-web/README.md

 <!-- vim-markdown-toc -->

 To reproduce the [infographic](01725740-submission.pdf), do the following:
-1. Make sure yours system satisfies all the [requirements](#Requirements), including a Google BigQuery billing key.
+1. Make sure your system satisfies all the [requirements](#Requirements), including a Google BigQuery billing key.
 2. Fetch the data used for analysis by following the steps in [Fetching the data](#Fetching-the-data).
 3. Produce the plots and compile the infographic by following the steps in [Producing the plots and infographics](#Producing-the-plots-and-infographics).